gosh-sh/docs/docs/working-with-gosh/anytree.md

 You need a GOSH repository.
 If you haven't used a GOSH-repository you can upload your github-repository to GOSH through [onboarding](https://app.gosh.sh/onboarding) or create a [GOSH-account](https://app.gosh.sh/) and [create a new one](gosh-web.md#create-repository).

-Go to your GOSH-repository
+Go to your GOSH-repository you project

-!!!
-Warning
-    There should already exist a working `Dockerfile` in it.

 and run: